Heliconius charithonia: Pollen feeding

 The adults are unusual among butterflies in that they eat pollen as well as sip nectar.
 This ability contributes to their longevity—they can live up to 3 months as adults in the wild and 4–5 months in the lab.
 The behavior facilitated the evolution of aposematism and mimicry among Heliconius species.
 Butterflies that feed on pollen are more distasteful to predators, more brightly colored, and show superior mimetic diversity to those that do not.

 Adult butterflies choose their home ranges based on collections of pollen plants.
 An adult collects pollen by inserting its proboscis into the flower while making particular movements to secure adhesion to the pollen grains.
 Digestion occurs immediately after ingestion when the pollen makes contact with saliva, and amino acids are dissolved.
 Optimal amino acid intake occurs through abundant saliva production and gentle and slow mastication.
 During the night, the butterflies digest pollen since optimal nutritional resources are obtained while resting or sleeping.

 Pollen feeding is correlated with higher overall fitness.
 Individuals that feed on pollen live longer than those that feed only on nectar or sugar water.
 Females carry more pollen than males since nutrients such as amino acids from pollen are needed for egg production.
 Oogenesis is greatly affected by pollen intake.
 When pollen is absent in the diet, oviposition rates decrease and lifetime fecundity, or the number of eggs produced, drops significantly.

 Pollen feeding also correlates with unpalatibility to predators.
 Amino acids from pollen are used as precursors to synthesize cyanogenic glycosides that are stored in larval and adult tissues, accounting for their toxicity.
 When pollen availability is low, adult butterflies recycle cyanogenic glycosides they synthesized previously.
 With less expectation of pollen quality, females reallocate their cyanogens to reproductive input, as larvae benefit the most from cyanogenesis; a lack of amino acids in adult diet does not necessarily correlate with reduced cyanogenic defense.

 The caterpillar feeds on yellow passionflower (Passiflora lutea), corky-stemmed passionflower (Passiflora suberosa), and two-flower passionflower (Passiflora biflora).
 Larvae regulate their nutritional input to an equal protein-carbohydrate ratio.
 They feed on the Passiflora plants on which their mother laid their eggs.
 Passiflora plants have trichomes, structures that reduce herbivore attack physically or chemically.
 H. charithonia larvae can avoid the effects of trichomes, being able to free themselves from the entrapment of a trichome by pulling their legs from the hold of the trichome hook, and laying silk mats on the trichomes, providing a surface to walk on more easily, and they remove the tips of the trichomes by biting them.
 Trichome tips are found in the faeces of these individuals.
 Larvae often try to avoid areas where trichome density is highest by staying on the under surface of the leaves.

+An unusual feature of the longwing, or heliconian, butterflies is that the adults are relatively long lived.
+Most other butterflies live only a few weeks, but heliconians continue to live and to lay eggs for several months.